eyitayo-ogunniyi/Sales-Report-In-Excel/README.md

 ### Data Cleaning and Manipulation

-The original dataset contains 31047 rows and 19 columns.
+The original dataset contains **31047 rows** and **19 columns**.
 This cleaning process aims to identify and fix issues with quality and structure in the data and transform it into a more usable format for analysis

 Here is how I cleaned the data: